CancerProfiling/DeepMusics/experiments/data/multi-omics/readme.md

  cnv_functional_module_file,

-you can use combine.sh to combine them as the following datasets
+you can use combine.sh to combine them into the following datasets

-You can set your own data as the example given in the following link.
+You can also set your own data as the example given in the following link.

 [scna_rna_train data](https://github.com/CancerProfiling/DeepMusics/blob/main/experiments/data/multi-omics/scna_rna.train.csv)